 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Colorectal cancer is the third most common cancer among both men and women in the United States.
-It is also the third most common cause of cancer death among men and women separately (and the second most common cause of cancer death in men and women combined) in the United States.
+In the United States, colorectal cancer is the third most common cancer among both men and women.
+It is also the third most common cause of cancer death among men and women separately, and the second most common cause of cancer death in men and women combined.

 This year, an estimated 136,830 adults in the United States will be diagnosed with colorectal cancer.
 These numbers include 96,830 new cases of colon cancer and 40,000 new cases of rectal cancer.
 It is estimated that 50,310 deaths (26,270 men and 24,040 women) will occur.